SURFnet/apie/README.md

 installation](https://clojure.org/guides/install_clojure) which
 requires Java and is slower to start.

+For running the validator without building, you can use the `dev/validate` or `dev/validate.bat` script.

-The `validator` script in the root of the repository will use Babashka if `bb` is on the PATH, and `clojure` otherwise.
+The `dev/validate` script will use Babashka if `bb` is on the PATH, and `clojure` otherwise.

+Alternatively, start a Clojure REPL and go from there.

+## Building Apie

-The Makefile can build a release for your current os:
+The Makefile can build a release for your current operating system:

 ```
 make apie  # on linux / macos